OfficeDev/office-ui-fabric-core/src/components/MessageBanner/MessageBanner.md

 # List
 Presents a message to the user, with an optional call to action.
+The message is typically an error, update, or alert.

 ## Variants